 DG Hill provides an excellent product with their Winter Thermal Wool Socks.
-At 80% Merino wool, these socks feature some of the highest wool content in their market.
-All that wool means that you get to take advantage of the wonderful properties of wool, including thermal insulation and moisture wicking.
+At 80% Merino wool, these feature some of the highest wool content in their market.
+All that wool means that you get to take advantage of the wonderful properties of wool, including thermal insulation and moisture-wicking.

-These socks are comfortable, and the elastic ankles keep the socks from moving around too much while the hiker is moving.
-DG Hill offers great prices on their socks, making these the most affordable hiking socks on our list.
+With the sock cushioning, they are comfortable, and the elastic ankles keep them from moving around too much while the hiker is moving.
+These are in our opinion the best value pair of hiking socks on our list.

-The brand does not provide much information online about the socks and their attributes, but the products are well vetted and work well for their intended use as middleweight socks.
-Middleweight socks are versatile and will keep the feet warm without being too heavy and stifling the feet in warm weather.
-However, middleweight socks such as these are not recommended for cold to very cold conditions.
-Heavy socks are better advised in extremely cold weather.
+These merino wool hiking socks are versatile and will keep the feet warm without being too heavy and stifling the feet in warm weather.
+However, these are not recommended for cold to very cold conditions.

 - Quality product for good price